 Excessive congestion may inflict damage on network resources, so network congestion should be resolved through some measures.
 Congestion avoidance is a sort of flow control method of positively dropping packets and regulating network flows to solve network overload via network resource monitoring.
-Congestion prevention is a mechanism of traffic control, which monitors the network resource and drop the packet autonomously when the network is in overload.
 The traditional way of resolving network congestion is to drop all incoming packets when the queue length reaches its threshold.
 But for TCP packets, heavy packet loss may cause TCP timeout and lead to slow TCP startup and congestion avoidance, which is called as TCP global synchronization.